 There are two crit series that we can watch live as well – the USA Crits are crazy fast, and one of the few series riders can make serious money from, as there are CASH PREEEEMS! in tons of intermediate laps, funded by local businesses.
 They’re announced by the very excitable race announcer, American stereotype x 100, which can make them a bit of a culture shock to watch if you’re not American (“PREEM!
 PREEM!
 PREEEEEEM!!!
 We’re coming to the OAKVIEW FUNERAL HOME 300 DOLLAR CASH PREEEEEEEM!”) but it adds to the charm, and the fun of the races.

-The series website, with the details of all their races, is here, and the women’s and men’s races will be streamed live, maybe on their livestream – follow the @USCrits twitter for reminders and live race tweeting.
+The series website, with the details of all their races, is here, and the women’s and men’s races will be streamed live, on UltraSport TV.
+Follow the @USCrits twitter for reminders and live race tweeting.
 If you want to see what you missed last year, check out their series highlights.

 In the UK we don’t have PREEMS! – we have the Tour Series, city centre Crits that run throughout May.
 There are usually ten men’s races, and six of these also have women’s Matrix Fitness GPs, with an hour of post-race highlights for each race on ITV4, free to view in the UK, and available to watch for 30 days afterwards, on the ITV Hub.
 The coverage can vary about how much they show of the women, but usually it’s pretty good at introducing the riders and the teams.
 And as you’d expect from a series organised by SweetSpot, who run the Women’s Tour and the men’s Tour of Britain, the media and social media are fantastic – the full information is on their website.
 Follow their twitter for live race updates, and check out their highlights videos from the last few years.